 With the snake simile in final position of that thumbnail character sketch, we are left with a very clear impression of Annie Gribble.
 She is not to be trusted.

 The constable is a kindly fellow, big and strong, but not as good at detective work as Annabelle.

-By the end of the story it’s clear that these characters were fleshed out for a reason.
+By the end of Wolf Hollow it’s clear that these minor characters were fleshed out for a reason.
 Annie Gribble is a very handy archetype to have in a story, for narrative purposes.
 As the town gossip she is an omniscient eye.
 In Anne of Green Gables we have Rachel Lynde who performs a similar purpose.

-It is explained that Wolf Hollow no longer has wolves but used to be the place where they were trapped and shot.
+It is explained that Wolf Hollow no longer has wolves but used to be the place where wolves were trapped and shot.
 There were deep pits dug there, which the wolves would fall into.
 Another story with wolf in the title but not in the setting is “The Wamsutter Wolf” by Annie Proulx.

 When Betty is found the ‘hunt’ for Toby intensifies.

 We might think of it romantically, as we are encouraged to do in Gilmore girls with the name ‘Stars Hollow’ — a genuine utopia, separate from the ills of the world by virtue of its being in a bit of a ‘hole’ (which has completely different connotations).

 More generally, ‘hollow’ means ‘having a hole or empty space inside’.
 This describes the townspeople who so easily discriminate against those who are different from themselves.

 It is eventually revealed that two of the three guns Toby hauls around are broken.
 ‘Hollow’ weapons, ‘hollow’ threats — symbols of how Toby looks dangerous but actually isn’t.